treeverse/lakeFS/design/open/lakefs-kv-execution-plan.md

     pkg/graveler/retention
         - uses graveler/ref to iterate over branches and commit log pkg/graveler/staging
-        - staged k/v storage: key/identity/value used to get/set/drop/drop by prefix/list
+        - staged k/v storage: key/identity/value used to get/set/drop/drop by prefix/list (as described in the kv proposal)

     pkg/api
         - calls migrate as part of setup lakefs